mengdi1012/ActionAgainstHunger/deliverables/deliverable3/iteration-03.review.md

 #### Decisions that turned out well

-*  So we made two following decisions:
-1.  commit comment describes with the change:
+1. Commit message should clearly describes the change:
-- To write a good commit message, the commit message should contain a brief description of what changes are made.
+    A good commit message should contain a brief description of what the changes are made.
 For example, "change create user component" is not a good enough commit message. "create user component change backend createUser() " is a better commit message and it shows the specific function that is modified.

-2. Keep master branch runnable and developed on a local branch
+2. Always keep master branch runnable and only develop new feature on different branches, and make pull-request
-- The master branch will only keep changes/ commits.
-If any team member makes mistakes on a local branch, the master branch will not be affected.
-For example, for our deliverable 2, someone git push -f on the master branch.
-Many of the commits are deleted and sometimes we can never get it back.
+    The master branch should only keep implmented features.
+Features that are developing should be on other branches.
+Therefore, when a team member breaks his build, the master branch and others branches will not be affected.

-3. Always verify the local branch before merge to master
+3. Never merge blindly or use git command with --force or any other commands that are not familiar
-- The master branch will only keep changes/ commits that are verified by the team.
-The team does not want changes merged from branches that can lead to error.
-The changes need to be effective but not random.
+    The master branch will only keep commits that are verified by the team.
+The team does not want changes merged from branches that may lead to error.
+Since we use pull-request to merge branach.
+We will ask two team members to review it.
+When there is a conflict, we may either reject the pull-request or resolve the conflict on github, but never merge it blindly.
+Besides, no one should use git command with --force for any reason.
+Since, for our deliverable 2, someone use git push --force on the master branch.
+Many of the commits are deleted and sometimes we can never get them back.

 #### Decisions that did not turn out as well as we hoped

-1. Using Angular2 as the front-end framework
+1. Using Angular as the front-end framework
-- Angular2 is a very powerful tool to build a web application.
-The team already starts the front end with Javascript, Bootstrap, HTML, and CSS.
-Since Angular2 has different syntax from and using typescript instead of Javascript.
-The team has to learn Angular2 and refactor the code for Angular2.
-It takes more time than we expected.
+    Angular is a very powerful tool to build the web application.
+But it has very different structures and syntax to plain Javascript.
+And most of the team members are not familiar with it.
+Therefore, the team has to learn Angular and refactor the previous developed front-end code for Angular.
+It takes more time to study than we expected.

-2. Too many branches from Github.
+2. Everyone works on their own branch.
+    We encourage that everyone should create their own branch.
+    And each branch should be linked to each feature.
+However, we ignore the fact that two or more people may work on the same feature together.
+It cause some similar and confusing branch name on git.
+We should split main features to several main branch at first and everyone should create sub branches to working on their own part of each feature.
--The team wants to use different branches for each team members.
-It is very hard to tell which team member is working on what kind of feature and what their commit can effect.
-It would be better to separate branches by features.
-It is more clear because every team member who works on this feature can verify the change.
+    It is more clear to because every team member who works on this feature can verify the change.

 #### Planned changes

-1. The team changes the frontend using Angular2 which is a more powerful web application platform.
+1. The team changes the frontend using Angular which is a more powerful web application platform.
 2. The decision of making the "gamify" feature, the team cannot do the "gamify" feature within 2 weeks since this is the least prioritized optional feature for our partner.
 The time restriction does not allow us to discuss the scoring system for "gamify" feature and implement it.